xu-yuan1/openvino-docs/pages/documentation/opencv-graph-api/face-beautification-algorithm.rst

 Once results are ready and can be pulled from the pipeline we display it on the screen and handle GUI events.

-See :ref:`Running the pipeline <doxid-openvino_docs_gapi_gapi_face_analytics_pipeline_1gapi_ifd_running>` section in the "Face Analytics Pipeline" tutorial for more details.
+See :ref:`Running the pipeline <media_graphapi__face_analytics_pipeline__running_pipeline>` section
+in the "Face Analytics Pipeline" tutorial for more details.

 Conclusion
 ~~~~~~~~~~

-The tutorial has two goals: to show the use of brand new features of G-API introduced in OpenCV 4.2, and give a basic understanding on a sample face beautification algorithm.
+The tutorial has two goals: to show the use of brand new features of G-API introduced in OpenCV 4.2, and give a basic
+understanding on a sample face beautification algorithm.

 The result of the algorithm application:

 .. image:: ./_assets/gapi_face_beautification_example.jpg
 	:alt: Face Beautification example

-On the test machine (Intel® Core™ i7-8700) the G-API-optimized video pipeline outperforms its serial (non-pipelined) version by a factor of 2.7 – meaning that for such a non-trivial graph, the proper pipelining can bring almost 3x increase in performance.
+On the test machine (Intel® Core™ i7-8700) the G-API-optimized video pipeline outperforms its serial (non-pipelined) version
+by a factor of 2.7 – meaning that for such a non-trivial graph, the proper pipelining can bring almost 3x increase
+in performance.